A Dog-Friendly City

 Is your pet restless from long car rides?
 At the corner of E. Yaney St. and Spruce St. lies the Bishop Dog Park where you can let your dog run and play and have their own social hour.
 Be sure you check the simple rules before entering the park.

 Dining With Your Dog

 Many indoor restaurants are prohibited from allowing pets in the dining facility, but some restaurants have outdoor patios which are pet-friendly.
-Those that do include: Astorga’s Mexican Grill, Bishop Looney Bean, Bishop Burger Barn, Black Sheep Cafe, Erik Schat’s Bakkery, Great Basin Bakery, Holy Smoke Barbeque, Mountain Rambler Brewery, Pizza Factory, and The Upper Crust.
-While all these places welcome pets, don’t forget that not everyone will be delighted to feed your dog table scraps—be corteous, bring a leash and maybe even a water bowl.
+Those that do include: Astorga’s Mexican Grill, Bishop Looney Bean, Bishop Burger Barn, Black Sheep Cafe, Erik Schat’s Bakkery, Great Basin Bakery, Holy Smoke Barbeque, Mountain Rambler Brewery, Pizza Factory, Pupfish Cafe, and The Upper Crust.
+While all these places welcome pets, don’t forget that not everyone will be delighted to feed your dog table scraps—be courteous, bring a leash and maybe even a water bowl.